Saegusae/tera-client-packer/README.md

 | Runtime                     | Compression  | Duration |
 | --------------------------- | ------------ | -------- |
 | Multi-Threaded (16 Threads) | Gzip (Lv.
 6) | 5m50s    |

+## Known Issues

+- Progress bar is very uninteractive and often appears as if the program hanged even though it hasn't.
+- There is no enforcement of memory limits, the program generally consumes around `package-size * workers * 2.10` MB of memory, use these options with caution.